alextsfox/academic-kickstart/content/post/rTREES/index.md

 /Users/alex/opt/anaconda3/envs/rTREES_env/bin:/Users/alex/opt/anaconda3/condabin:/opt/local/bin:/opt/local/sbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Library/TeX/texbin:/usr/local/go/bin:/opt/X11/bin:/Library/Apple/usr/bin:/Library/Frameworks/Mono.framework/Versions/Current/Commands:/Users/alex/Code Projects/eddypro-engine-master/bin/mac
 ```

 This is why it's so important to have anaconda installed correctly.
 If your anaconda install is broken, it might modify you PATH in an unpredictable way: things won't install the proper locations, programs will launch from the wrong directories, and your whole workflow will fall apart.

 However, the PATH variable doesn't control everything.
-If we wanted to open the first version of R (`/usr/local/bin/R)`, we could still do that directly, by running the command `/usr/local/bin/R` instead of just `R`.
+If we wanted to open the version of R not managed by anaconda (ie the one in `/usr/local/bin/R)`, we could still do that directly, by running the command `/usr/local/bin/R` instead of just `R`.

+Another note: the PATH variable isn't universal.
+It's reset every time you open a new terminal, so the changes that anaconda makes doesn't "infect" the rest of your computer.

+This is how anaconda deals with everything.
+If a version of a program or package is installed in the anaconda environment you have active right now, then that is the version of the program or package that will open when you try to interact with it from the command line.